Loading...

 From the height of this bar, we can see that sports occurs 18 times, but a pie chart cannot tell you any frequencies without any further information being provided.

-This can be seen on the pie chart because a quarter is represented by that 90 degree right angled sector.
+This can be seen on the pie chart because a quarter is represented by that 90 degree right-angled sector.

 We can also figure this information out on a bar chart, but that would require quite a few calculations and so is a much slower process than the easy spot with the pie chart.

-And finally, if we're looking to find how many more students did homework versus film club, we can read the frequencies of homework and film on the bar chart and then do a subtraction.
+And finally, if looking to find how many more students did homework versus film club, we can read the frequencies of homework and film on the bar chart and then do a subtraction.

 But again, because this question talks about frequencies, the pie chart really isn't useful.